 The snow globe turned out to be a three-storey inflatable globe that not only lacked the necessity of fake snow but was actually there for people to go into and have their photo taken.
 The demo prints they had on display weren’t all that great either.
 The opportunity to go uber Christmassy and get a real Christmas vibe going was certainly missed here and I, and my friends, left feeling very disappointed more hadn’t been made of this potentially great opportunity.

 Stanley Park Bright Nights

 Thankfully getting into the Christmas spirit was not lost.
-This Friday just gone I went to Bright Nights at Stanley Park which was the most Christmassy and perfect event to get me in the Christmas mood.
+This Friday I went to Bright Nights at Stanley Park, which was the most Christmassy and perfect event to get me in the Christmas mood.

 Walking into Stanley Park looking for the Bright Nights area you could be forgiven for thinking there was nothing there.
 Only once you get a little way into the park do you see the twinkle of Christmas lights through the trees.
 Keep walking and you are met by the brightest, most wonderful light displays.

 For anyone who remembers the film The Snowman I liken finding this event like the scene in The Snowman where the Snowman and Boy go off to the snowman party.
 In the film they are flying over the ocean and from a distance you can see the twinkle of different coloured lights.
 As they get closer it opens up into this magical party of snowmen dancing around and singing.
 Stanley Parks Bright Nights was exactly that minus the snowmen dancing and singing.